hersh29/diamond-hands/README.md

 pip install -r requirements.txt
 ```

-It will install all the project libraries.
+install all the project libraries.

 ## Step 7: Run the Django Server